Duugu/SkuMapper/README.txt

 ------------------------------------------------
 Slash commands
 	/sku import		import a text file with map data
 	/sku export		output the map data for the text file /sku follow		set the sku minimap to follow
 	/sku reset		reset all map data to the the default data (caution: all your work will be lost) /sku version	output the addon version
 	/sku mmreset	reset the size and position of the sku minimap

 ------------------------------------------------
 Release notes

+r3.2
+	- Added a new key bind: Unselect waypoints
+	- Tried to fix an issue with hyphens not working for filter terms
+	- Fixed a bunch of errors with deselecting waypoints that could lead to lua errors

 r3.1
 	- Added a new key bind: Undo.